Travel: A Mountain Escape in Burnsville

 Cycling is big in this part of western North Carolina, and most weekends you’ll find some sort of organized ride, such as the Burnsville Metric in April or the Assault of Mount Mitchell in May.
 Solstice Cycles offers bike rental, repair, and lodge room rentals.
 A short walk along a nearby path takes hikers directly to the scenic Roaring Fork Falls.
 76 South Toe River Rd., 828-765-1295.

 Opened in 1947 by UNC Greensboro theater professor William Taylor, the Parkway Playhouse has long attracted talented and aspiring actors from throughout the South.
 The theater has also extended its traditional summer season.
-Agatha Christie’s murder mystery The Mousetrap is on stage September 30 through October 14.
+Here’s a look at their current virtual production here.
 202 Green Mountain Dr., 828-682-4285.

 One of A Kind (OOAK) Gallery